AngelaZhou779/RISE/Notes.md

 ## 10.15
 Aim: to remove tRNA and other contaminates.
 Note: raw files were removed from my folder.
 Trimmed files (with the adapters removed) have the extension cln_fastqc.html

-Obtained tRNA and rRNA sequences from [here](https://www.ncbi.nlm.nih.gov/nucleotide/NC_014574.1)
+We removed tRNA and rRNA sequences that we obtained from NCBI Culex quinquefasciatus mitochondrion, complete genome.
+The full link can be found [here](https://www.ncbi.nlm.nih.gov/nucleotide/NC_014574.1)

 First tried the following methodolgy on one data file: M1_S4_L001_R1_001.ctn.bam To make index: